Eagles’ Don Henley asks Congress to change copyright law

 The copyright battle is being spotlighted in Congress at a time when U.S. tech giants are in an escalating feud with President Donald Trump and Republican lawmakers, who accuse platforms such as Twitter, Google and Facebook of suppressing conservative viewpoints.
 The dispute boiled over last week when Twitter attached warnings to some of Trump’s tweets, on mail-in voting and the use of force against people protesting the police killing of George Floyd.
 Trump, who is Twitter’s most prominent user, responded by issuing an executive order intended to chip away at the tech platforms’ legal shield for speech content they carry.

+He confided that the first live music performance he saw, when he lived in Nashville, was the Eagles.
+The rock group, with Henley as singer, drummer and songwriter, produced some of the best-selling albums of all time in the late 1970s.

+The other senators who attended the hearing, Democrats Chris Coons of Delaware and Richard Blumenthal of Connecticut, expressed support for changes to update the copyright law.

-In the debate over online pirating, copyright holders maintain that some network operators have manipulated internet-provider addresses in a way to make other networks appear responsible for the file-sharing.
+Copyright holders maintain that some network operators have manipulated internet-provider addresses in a way to make other networks appear responsible for the file-sharing.
 Entertainment industries have been pushing tech platforms to do more themselves to police content that violates copyright.

 On the other side, users of the content have accused copyright holders of alleging infringement where it doesn’t exist.
 Internet companies say they have worked actively with the creative industries to block access to illegal content and protect the copyrights.